 Each year the District supplies poster materials and a theme to school age kids (K-12) in Barber County for participation in the contest.
 Posters are judged at the local level, with the top 3 winners in 5 categories receiving special recognition.
 First place winners in each category are on display at the Kansas Association of Conservation Districts’ annual meeting in Wichita, and are eligible for the national contest.
-The theme for 2018 is "WATERSHEDS, Our Water, Our Home".
+The theme for 2019 is "Life in the Soil: DIG DEEPER".

 2018 Poster Contest Winners

 K - 1st 2nd - 3rd 4th - 6th

 1st - Jenna Shields 1st - Kassidy Gee 1st - Shaefer Stone

 2nd - Alana Edstrom 2nd - Lynnon Humphrey 2nd - Addyson Bryan

 3rd - Chloe Whitaker 3rd - Isabella Hernandez 3rd - Aubrey Miltner

 7th - 9th 10th - 12th

 1st - Emma Sawyer 1st - Linnea Buschbeck

 3rd - Rachel Fischer